Advanced Product Creation Updates

 Upload the fulfillers supplied neck labels by selecting the "Add an image" button shown below for each size option.

 After uploading the images you must select the 3 dots dropdown and this will list all of the available colours.
-For each size, you would need to only enable the Smalls per each colour.
+For each size and colour, you would need to only enable the Smalls per each colour.

 For example, if we have a virtual that uses a Black and Navy hoodie, you would only need to select the Navy S and Black S for the Small tag and Navy M and Black M for the Medium tag This process must be repeated for each neck tag to ensure the correct file is sent to the fulfiller when an order is placed.
 This is crucial to ensure the correct tag is printed.
-The below screenshot shows all colours selected, simply untick "All" and select only the colours required for the neck label,
+The below screenshot shows all colours selected, you can group by the "Colour" or "Size" and select all of those you expect for each tag so if you only need the "White" and "Medium" you would only select the "White M" variant.

 Once the correct sizes have been selected you just need to "Save" the tags.